 Because of its proximity to water, fairways are generally lush, with several small ponds coming into play along the way.
 Greens are well proportioned and lightly bunkered so a good score can be posted if the ball can be kept out of the trees that line most fairways.

 The main feature on the front nine is the number of demanding par four holes to be played – seven of the opening eight holes, in fact.
-The first par three is the 167-yard 9th and there are only two more short holes (back-to-back at 15 and 16) on the scorecard.
+The first par three used to be the 9th before the introduction of the new 2nd and there are only two more short holes (back-to-back at 15 and 16) on the scorecard.